-The National Tan 9 will be placed in Doel A The National Top 8 will be placed in Pool A. The top 4 teams will be seeded and placed in 2 different Pool A groups within Pool A. No more than two seeded teams shall be drawn into the same group.
-The remaining 4 teams will be randomly drawn into groups within Pool A. Pool B The next 8 teams (Position 9 th to 16 th) will be placed in Pool B 1 001 B and will be randomly drawn into the groups.
-Pool C The remaining teams (Position 17 th to 24 th) will be placed in 1 00 0 Pool C and will be randomly drawn into the groups.
+Pool A The National Top 8 will be placed in Pool A. The top 4 teams will be seeded and placed in 2 different groups within Pool A. No more than two seeded teams shall be drawn into the same group.
+The remaining 4 teams will be randomly drawn into groups within Pool A. Pool B The next 8 teams (Position 9th to 16th) will be placed in Pool B and will be randomly drawn into the groups.
+Pool C The remaining teams (Position 17th to 24th) will be placed in Pool C and will be randomly drawn into the groups.